 “How can a man die when he has Sage growing in his garden?”, asked the Hippocrates bearing in mind that the plant was used for thousands of years as an alternative to antibiotics.

 If you want to alleviate a toothache, it is sufficient to chew cloves for a few minutes and pain may completely stop within two hours.
-However, clove is most useful in the form of oil.
+However, the clove is most useful in the form of oil.
 Clove oil has a potent antifungal activity, and it kills more than 60 kinds of bacteria, 15 fungi, plus several viruses (Journal of Antimicrobial Chemotherapy, 2004).

 Aside from its analgesic properties, clove is stimulating, warming, and uplifting.
 It is also ideal for sluggish digestion and nausea.

 Dissolve two tablespoons of honey in 400 ml of hot sage tea.
 Mix it with 250 ml of apple cider vinegar, one teaspoon of sweet almond oil and five drops of clove oil.
 Bottle it and use it as an antiseptic mouthwash.

 In traditional Chinese medicine, cinnamon has a high value as a warming and stimulating herb to boost vitality, circulation, and clear congestion.
 But, cinnamon has powerful antiseptic actions as well, and it is high on the list of alternatives to antibiotics.

 A study conducted by a group of surgeons proved that cinnamon could kill most of the bacteria found in hospitals.
 They also discovered that cinnamon could kill the bacteria resistant to standard antibiotics.